 This workshop will give you a practical understanding of the rules, pitfalls and reoccurring issues around BIDs that you need to be aware of.
 It will consider the complexities around the timetable, the ballot paper requirements and how the result is determined.
 This workshop will be 60 minutes to allow for an additional 30 minutes for you to network and visit the exhibition.

-Following on from the success of the National One Day Seminar in Nottingham, several suppliers have already booked their places at Conference.
-The plan below shows who and where they are, or will be.
+The plan below shows who and where the exhibitors will be.
 Click anywhere on it to view it in a new tab after which you can zoom in.

 Information for Suppliers